tock/tock/doc/Design.md

 Processes are isolated from each other, the kernel, and the underlying hardware explicitly by the hardware Memory Protection Unit (MPU).
 The MPU limits which memory addresses a process can access.
-Accesses outside of a process’s permitted region result in a fault and trap to the kernel.
+Accesses outside of a process's permitted region result in a fault and trap to the kernel.

 Code, stored in flash, is made accessible with a read-only memory protection region.
 Each process is allocated a contiguous region of RAM.
-One novel aspect of a process is the presence of a “grant” region at the top of the address space.
+One novel aspect of a process is the presence of a "grant" region at the top of the address space.
 This is memory allocated to the process covered by a memory protection region that the process can neither read nor write.
 The grant region, discussed below, is needed for the kernel to be able to borrow memory from a process in order to ensure liveness and safety in response to system calls.

 ### Grants

 Capsules are not allowed to allocate memory dynamically since dynamic allocation in the kernel makes it hard to predict if memory will be exhausted.
 A single capsule with poor memory management could cause the rest of the kernel to fail.
 Moreover, since it uses a single stack, the kernel cannot easily recover from capsule failures.

 However, capsules often need to dynamically allocate memory in response to process requests.
 For example, a virtual timer driver must allocate a structure